bytebase/bytebase.com/content/docs/api/sql-review.md

 ---
-title: SQL Advise API
+title: SQL Review API
 ---

-The SQL Advise API provides SQL checks based on your schema review policy.
+The SQL Review API provides SQL checks based on your schema review policy.

 <HintBlock type="info">

-Before you start, you should configure the schema review policy on a specific environment.
-Please check [Schema Review](/docs/sql-review/review-policy) for more information.
+Before you start, you should configure the [SQL Review Policy](/docs/sql-review/review-policy).

 </HintBlock>